-The nylon duty belt should be set up in the following order, beginning at the belt buckle:
+The nylon duty belt should be set up in the following order beginning at the belt buckle:

-Weapon Side

-- 1. Handcuff pouch - 2.
+Weapon Side 1.
+Handcuff pouch 2.
 Holster

-Reaction Side

-- 1. Magazine Pouch
+- Reaction Side 1.
+Magazine Pouch 2.
+ECD

-- 2. ECD

 - 3. ASP

 - 4. OC Spray

-- 5. Radio (optional when wearing a high-visibility jacket)
+- 5. Radio (optional when wearing high-visibility jacket)

-- 6. Flashlight (unless on the outer vest)

-NOTE: Members shall mount the ECD on the reaction side of their duty belt (opposite the pistol) in a cross-draw holster or on the reaction side of their outer vest carrier in a cross-draw holster.
+NOTE: Sergeants shall mount the ECD on the reaction side of their duty belt (opposite the pistol) in a cross-draw holster or on the reaction side of their outer vest carrier in a cross-draw holster.